 Ron Yang

-I am an Assistant Professor in the Strategy and Business Economics Division at the University of British Columbia's Sauder School of Business.
+I am an Assistant Professor in Strategy and Business Economics at the University of British Columbia's Sauder School of Business

 My research focuses on industrial organization and transportation economics.